PyconUK/2017.pyconuk.org/pages/venue.md

 ## Accommodation in Cardiff

-We'll be providing a list of recommended hotels and other places to stay.
+See [Accommodation](/accommodation/) for recommended hotels and other places to stay.

 ## Getting to Cardiff